hari-robotics/polimi-msc-control-notes/docs/advanced-multivariable-control/chapter9.md

     ![](pics/chapter9/figure2.png){ width="400" }
 </figure>

-The sign here does not metter because we use the triangular inequality, and we have:
+The sign here does not matter because we use the triangular inequality, and we have:

 $$
 \begin{aligned}